bunyip13/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ## Autolink feature

-You can enable automatic linking of URLs typed or pasted into the editor.
 The {@link module:link/autolink~AutoLink `AutoLink`} feature will automatically turn URLs or e-mail addresses into real, working links.

 To use the autolink function simply press <kbd>Space</kbd>, <kbd>Enter</kbd> or <kbd>Shift</kbd>+<kbd>Enter</kbd> after a link.